streamingfast/firehose-docs/firehose-setup/ethereum/installation.md

 ## StreamingFast Geth

 Geth extracts raw blockchain data from Ethereum nodes.
-The StreamingFast Firehose-enabled Blockchain Node is an instrumented, version of the official Geth implementation.&#x20;
+The StreamingFast Firehose-enabled Blockchain Node is an instrumented, version of the official Geth implementation.

 {% hint style="info" %}
 **Note**_: Geth is the official Golang implementation of the Ethereum Protocol._